Matrix completion: System identification

 to a sequence of inputs $u(t) \in \mathbb{R}^m$ and outputs $y(t) \in \mathbb{R}^p, t = 0, \ldots, N$.
 The vector $x(t) \in \mathbb{R}^n$ is the state of the system at time $t$ and $n$ is the order of the system model.
 From the input/output pair, one would like to recover the matrices $A,B,C,D$ and the initial state $x(0)$.
 This problem can also be viewed as a low-rank matrix completion problem.

 Internet of things (IoT) localization

 The localization (or global positioning) problem emerges naturally in IoT sensor networks.
 The problem is to recover the sensor map in Euclidean space from a local or partial set of pairwise distances.
 Thus it is a matrix completion problem with rank two if the sensors are located in a 2-D plane and three if they are in a 3-D space.

-Social Networks Recovery
+Social networks recovery

 Most of the real-world social networks have low-rank distance matrices.
 When we are not able to measure the complete network, which can be due to reasons such as private nodes, limited storage or compute resources, we only have a fraction of distance entries known.
 Criminal networks are a good example of such networks.
 Low-rank Matrix Completion can be used to recover these unobserved distances.